Automattic/simplenote-android/README.md

 ./gradlew installDebug
 ```

-Sign up for a new account within the app.
+* Create a new account in order to use a dev build.
+Signing in with an existing Simplenote account won't work.
 Use the account for **testing purposes only** as all note data will be periodically cleared out on the server.

 _Note: Simplenote API features such as sharing and publishing will not work with development builds._